 Supply chain transparency

-Transparency is essential for preventing counterfeit parts.
-Every transaction and modification should be documented, to create a clear chain of custody.
+Transparency in supply chain management is essential for preventing counterfeit parts.
+This is because counterfeit parts often enter through third-party suppliers and distributors, where traceability breaks down.
+Every transaction and modification should be documented to create a clear chain of custody.
 Blockchain technology offers a solution by tracking a part’s lifecycle with an immutable digital ledger.

 For example, a blockchain-enabled tag on an aircraft part can provide real-time data on its origin, movements, and certifications, which helps airlines and maintenance teams spot inconsistencies.
 This transparency not only aids detection but also deters counterfeiters from replicating such systems.